davea42/searchgnucash/README.md

 Ubuntu:  sudo apt install gnucash

-These assume $HOME/searchgnucash.conf has been created to specify globally meaningful basic information (see below).
+These assume $HOME/searchgnucash.conf has been created to specify globally meaningful basic information.
+Use the version in this directory, copy to $HOME, and update to match your situation.

 An actual gnucash data file consists of gzip'd xml.
 Amounts in the file are expressed (in the xml) as